seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Pompey doth this day laugh away his fortune.

 **DOMITIUS ENOBARBUS**
-If he do, sure, he cannot weep’t back again.
+If he do, sure, he cannot weep't back again.

 **MENAS**
-You’ve said, sir.
+You've said, sir.
 We looked not for Mark Antony
 here: pray you, is he married to Cleopatra?

 **DOMITIUS ENOBARBUS**
-Caesar’s sister is called Octavia.
+Caesar's sister is called Octavia.

 **MENAS**
 True, sir; she was the wife of Caius Marcellus.